shauryaupadhyaya/forto/README.md

 - dashboard feature showing total tasks habits and focus time for the day
 - focus time today, tasks completed today, and habits completed today all fixed by creating constants storing the data for today to show in the dashboard
 - graph problem for habits fixed, allows to show habit completed each day
+- dashboard restyled for box shadow and border to look smoother

 ## Built With
 - React